 Parkway Tree Planting Options

-The Village of Mount Prospect will continue to plant parkway trees in Spring and Fall of 2018.
-In addition to replacing EAB infested ash trees, the Village has also been trying to replace every tree that has been removed since 2010. .
-Village staff has high hopes of replacing trees removed in 2017, during the upcoming planting seasons.
+The Village of Mount Prospect will continue to plant parkway trees in Spring and Fall of 2020.
+The Village’s tree replacement program now entails replacing every tree that is removed, as long as spacing requirements are met.
+The Village is currently one season behind when it comes to replacing trees.
+Trees removed in the fall of 2019 will be replaced in the spring of 2020, and so on.
+Additionally, the Village will continue to plant new trees in available planting sites, and also replace trees removed prior to the current policy of one for one replacement.
 With the help of citizens and property owners, the Village will continue to plant as many replacement trees as possible this year within the Village’s existing planting budget.

 Reforestation/Replacement Parkway Planting

-All trees for the reforestation / replacement planting program will be 1½” to 2½” diameter trees hand-selected from several nurseries by Village staff, planted and guaranteed for one year by a contractor.
-The Villages tries to get a diverse mix of species each season.
+All trees for the reforestation / replacement planting program will be 2” to 2½” diameter trees hand-selected from several nurseries by Village staff, planted and guaranteed for one year by a contractor.
+Village staff visit a number of different nurseries each year to ensure the best selection, high quality, and a diverse mix of species each season.
+Tree availability is still very much dependent on area demand, which continues to be high in the aftermath of EAB.
 Species availability and sizes vary by season, depending on nursery stock.
 Also, certain species of trees are spring dig only, and thus will not be planted in the fall planting season.
 A suitable planting site must be available in order to plant a replacement or new tree.
-Residents can check with the public Works office for available trees species by season.
-Requests for specific species should be made by March 1st for spring planting , and August 1st for fall planting.
-Please contact Public Works for additional information on planting.
+Residents can check with the Public Works office for available trees species by season.
+Requests for specific species should be made by March 1st for spring planting, and August 1st for fall planting.

 Planting By Permit